inuldev/inultrim/README.md

 **Important Notes for Vercel Deployment**

-- Vercel uses serverless functions, which work differently from traditional Express servers
-- The `api` directory is special in Vercel and is used for serverless functions
+- **API Directory**: The `api` directory is special in Vercel and is used for serverless functions.
+Each file in this directory becomes a serverless endpoint.
-- Avoid mixing old (`routes`) and new (`rewrites`, `headers`) configuration styles in `vercel.json`
+- **Serverless vs Traditional**: Vercel uses serverless functions, which work differently from traditional Express servers.
+They are stateless and have cold starts.
+- **Minimal Configuration**: For Express.js applications, it's best to use a minimal `vercel.json` configuration and rely on the `api` directory convention.
-- For cross-domain cookies to work, set `sameSite: "none"` and `secure: true` in your cookie options
+- **Cross-Domain Cookies**: For cross-domain cookies to work, set `sameSite: "none"` and `secure: true` in your cookie options.
+- **Testing Locally**: You can test your Vercel deployment locally using `npm run vercel-dev` in the backend directory.

 ### Connecting Frontend and Backend